Kasimirsuterwinter/hsj-ecommerce-website/faq.md

     use your email for contacting you, we will not sell your information or make it available to any 3rd parties. '
 - question: Rapid-fire questions
-  answer: 'Q: Why is this Planty theme so beautiful? <br /> A: We hired our first
+  answer: 'Q: Will you create custom orders for weddings? <br /> A: Yes! just write
-    designer a couple of months ago. <br /><br /> Q: Why did you build a theme for Stackbit? <br /> A: We believe in Stackbit’s promise of opening up the JAMstack to more developers.
-Plus, we trust these folks.
-[Read more about Stackbit](http://bit.ly/2YAvGix).
-    <br /><br /> Q: How many people work at Snipcart? <br /> A: Not a lot!
-We’re a
-    small, bootstrapped team of eight human beings.
-Michael might be a robot, though.
-    <br /><br /> Q: Why is Snipcart based in Québec City? <br /> A: Have you been
-    here?
-It’s beaaautiful! <br /><br /> Q: What’s the meaning of life? <br /> A:
-    We’re not quite sure.
-But building useful products with people we love feels meaningful enough.'
+    to jewelry(at)helensuter.studio with your inquiry and I will get back to you right away.  <br /><br /> Q: Is your jewelry water proof? <br /> A: Yes it generally is, however some pieces with wooden beads should not be excessively exposed to water. <br /><br /> Q: Is the gold and silver solid? <br /> A: No. It is copper with a thick platting of gold or silver. <br /><br /> Q: Can I carry your jewelry in my shop? <br /> A: Yes!
+I can provide pieces on consiment or wholesale.
+Just write me at jewelry(at)helensuter.studio  <br /><br /> Q: Are you an artist as well? <br /> A: Yes, I am a trained sculpture.
+You can find my work at helensuter.studio'
 layout: faq
 menu:
   main: